Almost-equidistant sets: Introduction and our results

-Figure~\ref{fig2} shows an example of an almost-equidistant set of $10$ points in $\bR^3$.
 It is made by taking a so-called \emph{biaugmented tetrahedron}, which is a non-convex polytope formed by gluing three unit tetrahedra together at faces, and rotating a copy of it along the axis through the two simple vertices so that two additional unit-distance edges are created.
 This unit-distance graph is used in a paper of Nechushtan~\cite{Nechushtan} to show that the chromatic number of $\bR^3$ is at least $6$.
 Gy\"orey~\cite{Gyorey2004} showed, by an elaborate case analysis, that this is the unique largest almost-equidistant set in dimension~$3$.
 We again give an independent, computer-assisted proof.

 \begin{theorem}[Gy\"orey~\cite{Gyorey2004}] The largest number of points in an almost-equidistant set in~$\bR^3$ is~$10$, that is, $f(3)=10$.
 Moreover, up to congruence, there is only one almost-equidistant set in $\bR^3$ with $10$ points. \end{theorem}